FH-Luminex/otfd-no-cost-scaling/README.md

 1e300 draws (Can be changed to any amount (between -1.79e308 to 1 Trillion, the lower, the more draws!) by changing the value of "cardsDrawn" in js/consts/data.js)
 <sup> (I genuinely dont know why, but this one only works when you download the game, if anyone can find out why please open an issue or make a pull request) </sup>

+Fixed the bug where Explosion Mastery only grants 1 second per trigger in most cases.

 Disclaimers:
 1. This is very low effort, like, ridiculously low effort.
 2. The original game can be found at https://github.com/ducdat0507/gacha/ Please go play it.